Single-family housing starts climbed to their highest levels of the year in October.

 The 2014 housing market will finish strong, and 2015 will begin with positive momentum.
 Demand for homes continues to outpace supply.
 This is leading home values higher; and multiple-offer situations continue to be common nationwide.

 Today's home buyers have an easier time getting approved for a mortgage as compared to several years ago.
 Banks are reducing approval standards, lowering minimum credit score requirements, and have made it simpler to get access to low-downpayment mortgages and no-money-down loans.

-FHA mortgages are easier for which to qualify in 2014, for example.
+FHA mortgages are easier for which to qualify, for example.

 As compared to the start of the year, improving market condition have prompted many banks to lower their minimum credit score thresholds.
 This has put FHA loans within reach of more U.S. buyers; and, Fannie Mae and Freddie Mac continue to support their five percent downpayment mortgage programs.